LiaHiscock/pepc-install/explainer-manifest-url.md

 This has the advantage of simpler developer ergonomics for catalogs (page URLs may be more stable than manifest URLs), but it introduces a variety of security, privacy, and performance concerns.
-See [explainer-install-url.md](./explainer-install-url.md) for the full design.

-### Declarative `<a>`-based
+### Declarative install with `<a>`

 `<a href="manifest_url" rel="install">`

 The Web Install API proposal considered a different declarative approach.
 This gives the user agent less control over the content and presentation but has the advantage of built-in progressive enhancement.
 The `<install>` element approach was chosen because it gives the user agent full control over the button's rendering, consistent with the PEPC model.

-See the [API][api] proposal for detailed analysis.

 ### Alternative element names